5 MINUTES WITH… KNIGHTSBRIDGE NECKWEAR by Melissa Sorby

 I feel Wolf and Badger fits very nicely into a current stockists portfolio, and the accessories we produce are aimed at the exact target audience of today’s modern gent aged 25-55 who really cares about their appearance and style.

 Where do you see the brand in 5 years?

-I see ourselves replicating our UK success globally with the help of our website and overseas agents.
+I see ourselves replicating our UK success globally with the help of our website.